Kathyrn Leroux – Board Chair

-Lynne Clark was the first and only female graduate of the Metallurgical Engineering Technology diploma program at Mohawk College of Applied Arts and Technology.
-Since that time, her career has included working in Canada’s north with a uranium mining and refining company, sales and service in the automotive industry and an exceptional career as a marketing and community investment professional in the media sector.
-In 2012 Lynne joined United Way/Centraide Ottawa as Director, Sponsorship and Partnership Development to pursue her interest in the not-for-profit sector.
-Lynne was a finalist for the Women’s Business Network “Business Woman of the Year” award in 2007 and has received numerous awards for her sales expertise and service in the newspaper industry.
-She has had ongoing involvement with Algonquin College including teaching in the Advertising Program from 2001 to 2005, and following a path of life-long learning as French as a Second Language student at the Algonquin Language Institute.
-Lynne is a member of several community organizations including a founding member of the Royal Ottawa Women for Mental Health initiative and as a director with the Bruyère Foundation Board.
-Lynne was appointed to the Board of Governors effective September, 2011.
+Lynne Clark was the first and only female graduate of the Metallurgical Engineering Technology advanced diploma program at Mohawk College of Applied Arts and Technology.
+Since that time, her career has included working in Canada’s north with a uranium mining and refining company, sales and service in the automotive industry, an exceptional career as a marketing and community investment professional in the media sector and leadership roles in fundraising and partnership development in the charitable sector.
+Lynne was a finalist for the Women’s Business Network “Business Woman of the Year” award in 2007 and has received numerous awards for her sales expertise and service in the newspaper industry including the Helms-Collucci Award from the Inland Press Association (Chicago).
+She has had ongoing involvement with Algonquin College including teaching in the Advertising Program from 2001 to 2005, and following a path of life-long learning as a French as a Second Language student at the Algonquin Language Institute.
+Lynne has been a member of several community organizations, governance boards and fundraising cabinets and is a founding member of the Royal Ottawa Women for Mental Health initiative.
+Lynne was appointed to the Board of Governors for a two-year term effective September 1, 2011.

 Cheryl Jensen – President

 Cheryl Jensen is the eighth president of Algonquin College.
-She joins Algonquin from Mohawk College, where she most recently was Vice President, Academic.
-Cheryl first joined Mohawk as a Chemical Engineering Technology professor in 1983 and served as Dean, Executive Dean, and Vice President of Engineering Technology, Apprenticeship and Corporate Training.
-Cheryl was instrumental in the development and launch of Canada’s first Bachelor of Technology collaborative degree program with McMaster University and the award-winning Hydro One – College Consortium partnership.
-She also championed the development of award winning integrated technician apprenticeship programs and led the $27 million transformation of the Mohawk College Stoney Creek campus – the home of the College’s skilled trades and apprenticeship programs.
+She joined Algonquin from Mohawk College, where she held the title of Vice President, Academic for five years.
+Cheryl first joined Mohawk as a Chemical Engineering Technology professor in 1983 and has served as Dean, Executive Dean, and Vice President of Engineering Technology, Apprenticeship and Corporate Training.

-Cheryl is the recipient of a Hamilton YWCA Woman of Distinction award and a national leadership award from the Association of Canadian Community Colleges.
+Cheryl serves on the Boards of Ottawa Network for Education, Invest Ottawa, the National Association for Community College Entrepreneurship, and the Ottawa Beechwood Cemetery and Beechwood Cemetery Foundation.
+She is also a Board member for Polytechnics Canada and a member of the Business/Higher Education Roundtable.
+She is the recipient of a Hamilton YWCA Woman of Distinction award and a national leadership award from the Association of Canadian Community Colleges.

 Cheryl graduated from McMaster University with an Honours Bachelor of Science in Chemistry and a Certificate in the Metallurgy of Iron and Steel, and holds a Master of Education in Organizational and Administrative Studies from Brock University.